Air pollution comes from lots of different sources and can be found in both rural and urban areas.

 Household burning, such as the use of wood stoves and open fires, is the biggest contributor to Particulate Matter pollution.

-Pollutants are also created from farming as well as other sources of transport such as planes, trains and boats.
+Farming is the main source of ammonia and pollutants are also created from other sources of transport such as planes, trains and boats.

 Indoor Air Pollution